 Let me share with you my interpretation of this experience.
 I was born in India and spent the first five years of my life there.
 Twenty years later, after I was saved and baptized in the Holy Spirit, I became aware of some dark shadow from India that always hung over me.
-I understood that it was one of India’s “gods” (estimates range from 4 million to 300 million) that had followed me through life, seeking to possess me.
+Eventually, I understood that it was one of India’s numerous “gods” that had followed me through life, seeking to possess me.

 There was one particular way that this “god” oppressed me.
-Every morning I would awake with a dark foreboding of something evil awaiting me.
+Every morning I would awaken with a dark foreboding of something evil awaiting me.
 It was never anything precise, just some amorphous darkness.
-This unknown evil never actually happened, but every day the foreboding was there.
+This unknown evil never actually came to pass, but every day the foreboding was there.

 The day that black skull cap was pulled away, the foreboding vanished—never to return!
 And from that morning, it became completely natural for me to address God as “Father” or “my Father.”
-I have a personal relationship, not just a theological position!
+I now had a personal relationship, not just a theological position!

-I have now been enjoying this new relationship for about two years.
-It has given me new understanding of four scriptural truths concerning fatherhood.
+This new relationship gave me new understanding of four scriptural truths concerning fatherhood.

-The breakdown of the family in many nations today has produced what has become known as “generation X.” X represents the unknown quantity.
+The breakdown of the family in many nations today has produced what has become known as “generation X.” The X represents the unknown quantity.
 Many young people in this sad generation have no significant relationship with a father.
-Consequently they have an identity crisis.
-They do not really know who they are.
+Consequently, they have an identity crisis.
+They do not know who they are.
 The unspoken cry of their hearts is for a father.

-Ever since I was saved, I have believed that if I continue faithful to the Lord, I will go to heaven when I die, but I have never really thought of heaven as my home.
-After that arm with the black skull cap was taken away, however, it has become natural to view heaven as my home.
+Ever since I was saved, I believed that if I continued faithful to the Lord, I would go to heaven when I died.
+But I never really thought of heaven as my home.
+After that arm with the black skull cap was taken away, however, it became natural to view heaven as my home.
 Shortly afterwards I said to Ruth, “When I die, if you want to give me a tombstone, you can just write on it two words: “Gone Home.”

 I began to think about the poor beggar who lay outside the rich man’s door.
-When he died, he “was carried by the angels to Abraham’s bosom.”⁵ Surely one angel would have been sufficient to carry that emaciated form, but God sent an escort of angels!
+When he died, he “was carried by the angels to Abraham’s bosom” (Luke 16:22).
+Surely one angel would have been sufficient to carry that emaciated form, but God sent an escort of angels!
 The beggar was given a royal welcome into Abraham’s bosom.
-I believe that it should be like that for every child of God.
-He has an escort of angels ready to carry each of us to our eternal home.
+I believe that is how it should be for every child of God—an escort of angels ready to carry us to our eternal home.

 John Wesley once received word that a Methodist sister he knew had died.
 He responded, “Did she go in glory—or only in peace?”
 I believe every child of God should go home in glory—with an escort of angels.

 We, too, are securely held by our Father.
-Jesus has assured us that our Father is greater than all that may surround us and no one is able to snatch us out of His hand.⁶
+Jesus has assured us that our Father is greater than all that may surround us.
+He said, “No one is able to snatch them out of My Father’s hand” (John 10:29).

-To His disciples Jesus also gave this assurance: “Do not fear, little flock, for it is your Father’s good pleasure to give you the kingdom.”⁷ We may be just a little flock, surrounded by wild beasts of all kinds.
+To His disciples Jesus also gave this assurance: “Do not fear, little flock, for it is your Father’s good pleasure to give you the kingdom” (Luke 12:32).
+We may be just a little flock, surrounded by wild beasts of all kinds.
 But if our Father has committed Himself to give us the kingdom, there is no power in the universe that can withhold it from us.

-As for myself, I have found my perfect pattern in Jesus, who said, “The Father has not left Me alone, for I always do those things that please Him.”⁸ I am no longer motivated by personal ambition.
+As for myself, I have found my perfect pattern in Jesus, who said, “The Father has not left Me alone, for I always do those things that please Him” (John 8:29).
+I am no longer motivated by personal ambition.
 I have discovered a sweeter, purer motive: simply to please my Father.

 I am training myself to approach every situation or every decision with a single, simple question: How can I please my Father?
 In times of frustration or seeming failure, I seek to turn my focus from trying to solve the problem to maintaining an attitude that is pleasing to my Father.
 As servants of Christ, there is no competition among us if we are motivated by this simple desire to please our Father.
 Harmony and mutual concern take the place of striving and self-seeking.